sanidhya-p/sanidhya-p.github.io/README.md

 <br>I got to have hands on experience on:
 <li>HTML
 <li>CSS
-<br>during these 7 days, and everything was explained from the very.
+<br>during these 7 days, and everything was explained from the very basics.